Queens Campus, 718-990-6375

 Click here for Career and Internship Resources

 Beginning in their freshman year, students should start taking steps to ensure they are on a successful career path.
-The following are general plans that will help you gain a better understanding of your career options and maximize your prospects for obtaining internships and employment.
+The following 4 Year Career & Internship plan provides general guidelines that will help you gain a better undertanding of your career options and maximize your prospects for obtaining internships and employment.